ofek/asciinema.github.io/docs/manual/player/options.md

 Type: boolean

-Set this option to `true` if playback should start automatically.
+Set this option to `true` if the playback should start automatically.

 Defaults to `false` - no auto play.